codeigniter4/CodeIgniter4/admin/workflow.md

 for a pre-release, e.g. `beta.2` or `rc.41`.

 Examples:
-- `admin/pre-release 4.0.0 alpha.1` would prepare the "4.0.0-alpha.1" pre-release PR
+- `admin/release 4.0.0 alpha.1` would prepare the "4.0.0-alpha.1" pre-release PR
-- `admin/pre-release 4.0.0` would prepare the "4.0.0" release PR
+- `admin/release 4.0.0` would prepare the "4.0.0" release PR
-- `admin/pre-release peanut butter banana` would complain and tell you to read these directions
+- `admin/release peanut butter banana` would complain and tell you to read these directions

 Once you have vetted the `dist` folder inside your local repo, you can merge & push everything with

-    `admin/release`
+    `admin/release-deploy please`

 On github.com, create an appropriate release (or pre-release), with any optional files from the root of `dist`.

-Once the github releases are done, clean up with:

-    `admin/post_release`

 ## Release notes